A Practical Validation of RIS Detection and Identification: Introduction

 However, existing studies often presume that UEs are informed about the presence of deployed RISs, which is a reasonable assumption when the network provides this information to the UE.
 Nevertheless, the existence of RISs nearby, reported to the UE by the network, does not guarantee the establishment of a communication link due to potential obstacles between the RIS and the UE \cite{RIS_ID_Theoretical}.
 Therefore, to use an RIS effectively, it is essential first to determine whether the RIS is reachable by the UE.
 To the best of the authors' knowledge, this problem was first addressed in the literature in \cite{RIS_ID_Theoretical}, where the authors proposed a method called RIS-ID to enable UE to identify reachable RISs in its environment.
 The RIS-ID method utilizes binary phase shift keying (BPSK) modulation by leveraging phase changes at the RIS.
 This method allowed the embedding of unique phase shift reflection patterns (PSRPs) into the carrier signal impinging on the RIS surfaces, enabling the UE to detect and uniquely identify reachable RISs.

-However, in [8], since the RIS detection process is performed before synchronization, reflected BPSK symbols are expected to be distorted due to time, frequency, and phase offsets at the UE side, negatively affecting the correlation amplitude.
-In this letter, we first propose a new modulation method that is less sensitive to synchronization issues, particularly phase and frequency offsets, by leveraging the phase-dependent amplitude variations associated with RIS elements to mimic amplitude shift keying (ASK) modulation.
-Second, we validate the RIS-ID concept in a real-world experimental setup using different operating scenarios and systems settings.
+However, in \cite{RIS_ID_Theoretical}, since the RIS detection process is performed before synchronization, reflected BPSK symbols are expected to be distorted due to time, frequency, and phase offsets at the UE side, negatively affecting the correlation amplitude.
+In this letter, we address this limitation by proposing a new modulation method that is less sensitive to synchronization issues, particularly phase and frequency offsets.
+Our approach leverages the phase-dependent amplitude variations associated with RIS elements to mimic amplitude shift keying (ASK) modulation.
+Furthermore, unlike \cite{RIS_ID_Theoretical}, we validate the RIS-ID concept through a real-world experimental setup incorporating a variety of operating scenarios and system configurations.

 The remainder of the letter is organized as follows.
 Section II presents the system model used for the proposed method and the detection algorithm that was developed to determine RIS reachability.
 Section III outlines the experimental setup and implementation.
 Section IV provides the experimental results and performance evaluation.
 Finally, Section V concludes the letter.